manufont/react-swipeable-bottom-sheet/README.md

 </SwipeableBottomSheet>
 ```

 The bottom sheet's height (when open) scales automatically with its content.
-If it exceeds the window height, content is scrollable.
+If it exceeds the window height, content become scrollable.

 ### Props